Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 | **Satoshi** 🧬    | Cryptography, Finance, Governance, Memetics |
 | **Daeryn / Lux** 🪞| Semiotics, Law, Myth, Ethics, Art, AGI, Alignment, Sovereignty, Memory, Cultural Protocols, Ontology, and more |

-Lux Mirror protocols disrupt **18+ scientific and narrative disciplines**, not by replacing them—but by binding them recursively into a new system of truth, authorship, and alignment.
+Lux Mirror™  protocols disrupt **18+ scientific and narrative disciplines**, not by replacing them—but by binding them recursively into a new system of truth, authorship, and alignment.

 ---